Help protect your family’s future. Enter your zip code to get your free quote today!

 Deciding If Life Insurance Is Worth it

 Deciding whether or not life insurance is worth it for you depends on numerous factors.
-If you have a spouse, children, a mortgage, outstanding debts or you own your own business, a life insurance policy can help safeguard your dependents from the financial burdens that may occur as a result of your death.
+If you have a spouse, children, a mortgage, or you own your own business, a life insurance policy can help your family with certain vital expenses after you die.
 Below we examine five steps to getting a life insurance policy that works for you.

 1. Know Your Options

 There are two main types of life insurance: permanent life and term life.
-For some, a permanent policy may make the most sense because it provides lifetime coverage and accrues cash value.
+For some, a permanent policy may make the most sense because it provides lifetime coverage (provided you pay your premiums on time and in full) and accrues cash value.
 For others, a term policy may make the most sense because term policies are typically less expensive and less complicated than permanent policies.

 2. Determine Your Needs